 On the plus side, replacement drain plugs aren’t expensive and if you’re careful when completing an oil change you won’t have any problems.
-Or you can use quick-release drain plugs instead.
+Or you can use a quick drain oil plug instead.

 It’s also usually pretty easy to identify, just look for an oil leak coming from the very bottom of the drain pan on the engine.